PawseySC/Reframe-MPI-Stress-Tests/README.md

 `reframe -C ${PATH_TO_THIS_REPO_ROOT_DIR}/setup_files/settings.py -c $PATH_TO_TEST_FILE_OR_DIRECTORY -r [-t $TAG -n $TEST_NAME --performance-report ...]`

 Alternatively, one can utilise the script located at `tests/run_tests.sh`.
 This script runs a subset of tests based on the argument provided.
+All tests run in this script have the `--performance-report` reframe command-line argument set so that performance metrics are printed to the terminal in addition to being stored in performance log files.
 Below are examples of its usage:

 ```
 # Run all tests in this repo (pass no arguments)